Gaoussou Diakité

-Gaoussou Diakité (born 26 September 2005) is a Malian professional footballer who plays as a forward for Swiss Super League club Lausanne-Sport, on loan from Austrian Bundesliga club Red Bull Salzburg.
+Gaoussou Diakité (born 26 September 2005) is a Malian professional footballer who plays as a forward for Austrian Bundesliga club Red Bull Salzburg.

 Club career

-He was born on 26 September 2005 in Mali.
-He has regarded As a youth player, he joined the youth academy of Malian side FC Guidars.
+Diakité was born on 26 September 2005 in Mali.
+As a youth player, he joined the youth academy of Malian side FC Guidars.
 He was teammates with Malian footballer Soumaïla Diabaté, who he later reunited with after signing for Austrian side Red Bull Salzburg.

 On 25 January 2024, he signed for Austrian side Red Bull Salzburg.
 After that, he was sent on loan to Austrian side FC Liefering.
-On On 2 March 2024, he debuted for the club during a 3–1 win over SKN St. Pölten.
+On 2 March 2024, Diakité debuted for the club during a 3–1 win over SKN St. Pölten.
 On 31 March 2024, he scored his first goal for the club during a 4–1 win over Floridsdorfer AC.

-Diakite joined Lausanne-Sport on loan on 4 July 2025.
+Diakité joined Lausanne-Sport on loan on 4 July 2025.

+International career

+On 11 December 2025, Diakité was called up to the Mali squad for the 2025 Africa Cup of Nations.